 Baker-Dunninger Slate by Mak Magic(c.
 1929,1984) (Submit Review) (Submit Update)

 At one time the Baker-Dunninger Slate was a common prop but you don’t see many of them these days as most add a number effects are done with small pads or calculators rather than large slates.
-This version was from Mak Magic, but there have been many versions put out by different dealers.
+This version was from Mak Magic, but there have been many versions released by different dealers.
 The first Addition or Add a Number slate was created by American Mentalist Joseph Dunninger c.
 1926 and this version was a variation by Al Baker c.
 1929 and it became known as the Baker-Dunninger Slate.

 The best version available today is the one created by Louis Gaynor and distributed by Stevens Magic.

-© Martin's Magic.
+© Martin's Magic (unless otherwise stated).
 All Rights Reserved.